 Drawing II is a studio course designed to improve on the student's perceptual drawing skills to further explore the potentials of drawing media with experimentation in color, to develop original conceptual skills and visual thinking in the context of drawing, and to enhance knowledge of vocabulary and historical and contemporary trends in drawing.
+Museum field trip required.
 Lab fee.
 Spring, Summer.

 Prerequisite: ART 1303.